A special free webinar hosted by APIDC

 This special webinar provided an overview of ways in which community members can help stem the tide of anti-Asian and Pacific Islander hate incidents/crimes.
-Originally broadcast April 8, 2021.
+Originally broadcasted April 8, 2021.

 Rose Gaw will be describing mental health resources at the college level, including for students with disabilities.
 She is the Disability Services and Programs for Students Counselor, Rio Hondo College.
 Born and raised in Myanmar, where education was not accessible to all, Rose developed a passion for equal justice and is driven to create opportunities for future generations.